Tian Correction

 Only Spline Smoothing

-Here is the result of only applying a Univariate Spline with smmothing of 1e-10 for both the first and the second derivative.
+Here is the result of only applying a Univariate Spline with smoothing of 1e-10 for both the first and the second derivative.
 The combination of a median filter and spline smoothing reliably delivers smooth data without introducing artifacts or significant line broadening.

-# Set Proceesing Parameters
+# Set Processing Parameters

 processparams.median_filter.apply = False